spessasus/sf2-rmidi-specification/README.md

 Writing self-contained RMIDI files is recommended, but not required.

-As such,
-the MIDI file must be checked by the software writing the file for any program changes that do not have a corresponding preset within the sound bank and correct them.
-The software also must remove all unnecessary samples, instruments and presets from the sound bank to keep the file size to a minimum.

 ### External File
 An external file is defined as a SF2 RMIDI file which relies on a complete sound bank loaded as a fallback with the embedded sound bank only containing special sound effects, specific to the file.